Calcium carbonate: Chemistry

 This reaction is important in the erosion of carbonate rock, forming caverns, and leads to hard water in many regions.

 An unusual form of calcium carbonate is the hexahydrate ikaite, CaCO3*6H2O.
 Ikaite is stable only below 8 °C.

 Preparation

 The vast majority of calcium carbonate used in industry is extracted by mining or quarrying.
-Pure calcium carbonate (such as for food or pharmaceutical use), can be produced from a pure quarried source (usually marble).

-Alternatively, calcium carbonate is prepared from calcium oxide.
+Pure calcium carbonate (such as for food or pharmaceutical use), can be produced from a pure quarried source (usually marble), or prepared from calcium oxide.
 Water is added to give calcium hydroxide then carbon dioxide is passed through this solution to precipitate the desired calcium carbonate, referred to in the industry as precipitated calcium carbonate (PCC).
-This process is called carbonatation:
+This process is called carbonatation.